Directorate for Engineering

 Future Manufacturing (FM)

-NSF is hosting a webinar to introduce and answer questions related to the new Future Manufacturing program solicitation (NSF 20-552) on Thursday, March 26, 2020, from 1:00pm to 2:00pm EDT.
+NSF hosted a webinar to introduce and answer questions related to the Future Manufacturing program solicitation (NSF 20-552) on Thursday, March 26, 2020.

-Program directors will discuss the research thrusts, types of proposals, proposal requirements and evaluation criteria specific to this solicitation.
+Program directors discussed the research thrusts, types of proposals, proposal requirements and evaluation criteria specific to this solicitation.

-Visit the Future Manufacturing webinar page for full connection details and for copies of the webcast, captions, and presentation after the event.
+Visit the Future Manufacturing webinar page for the webinar recording, transcript, and presentation slides.

 |William Olbrichtemail@example.com||(703) 292-4842||(ENG/CBET)|